By Venu Arora

 The pandemic has also brought to the fore the urgent need to provide for reservations in spectrum, and to support community media and community radio, as we continue to have vast numbers of people who do not have access to digital media, in infrastructure as well in terms of digital skills.
 Our Community Media Paathshala in slum colonies around Delhi has been running an offline /online radio series, Covid special reporting from the ground, which we post as podcasts (The Ideosync Podcast, http://podcast.ideosyncmedia.org/).
 We tag the administrations to highlight stories of migrant and daily wage earning families without rations or LPG gas cylinders, domestic violence- and related abuse, and other needs in the communities.

-Venu Arora, co-founder Ideosync Media Combine
+Venu Arora is an NWMI member and the co-founder Ideosync Media Combine